xinjiav3/NileBrown/navigation/notebook-one.md

 <script>

 We can add and assign values to elements in an array.
-We use this command:
+We use this command to change values

 <script>